M-Sc-Research/English-learning/Apr3.md

 Finally, to talk about eating or walking in a slow and relaxed way, you can use the word “leisurely” After a leisurely breakfast, we took a leisurely stroll through the park.

-✅gaining speed or speeding up
+✅gaining speed or speeding up.
 (سرعت گرفتن)

 ✅losing speed or slowing down